lukevella/rallly/CONTRIBUTING.md

 To become a sponsor, visit our [sponsor page](https://github.com/sponsors/lukevella) and select the sponsorship level that works for you.

 Donations are also accepted through [PayPal](http://paypal.me/ralllyco).

+## Documentation

+To contribute documentation please check out the [contributing guide](https://support.rallly.co/contribute/documentation) which contains all the information you need to get started.

 ## Code of Conduct 👮‍♀️